Aetopia/ZetaConfig/README.md

 ZetaConfig aims to fix the glaring issues with the Halo Infinite PC experience.
 ZetaConfig doesn't touch upon every single issue but focuses on the following:

-1. High CPU Usage
+1. High CPU Usage.
+2. Window Scaling.
+3. Ability to play at low display resolutions/modes.
-2. Performance
+2. Performance.
-3. NVIDIA Reflex Support
+3. NVIDIA Reflex Support.

 These are some of the core issues, you might have encountered while playing Halo Infinite on PC.